 The Rule requires water systems to monitor drinking water at customer taps.
 If lead concentrations exceed an action level of 15 parts per billion (ppb) or copper concentrations exceed an action level of 1.3 parts per million (ppm) in more than 10% of customer taps sampled, the system must undertake additional actions to control corrosion.
 If the action level for lead is exceeded, the system must also inform the public about steps they should take to protect their health and may have to replace lead service lines under their control.

-The Nebraska Department of Environment and Energy (NDEE) performs all of the testing for M.U.D.’s compliance with the Lead and Copper Rule.
-M.U.D.’s role is to deliver the sample kits to the customers, collect them and send them to NDEE for testing.
+The Department of Health and Human Services (DHHS) performs all of the testing for M.U.D.’s compliance with the Lead and Copper Rule.
+M.U.D.’s role is to deliver the sample kits to the customers, collect them and send them to DHHS for testing.
 M.U.D. is required to sample for lead and copper every three years.
 The most recent round of lead and copper testing was completed in fall of 2022.
 The 90th percentile (action level) was 7.59 ppb, well below the regulatory limit of 15 ppb.

 For more information, check the EPA’s Understanding the Lead and Copper Rule.